 Canadian work culture mirrors that of the US in many ways.
 For example, a typical full-time Canadian employee is paid a fixed annual salary (sometimes with bonuses and commissions) and works 40 hours a week.
 They typically receive 2-3 weeks of paid vacation a year (depending on seniority, with some getting as much as 4-5 weeks) and 8-10 paid statutory holidays a year depending on the province in which they live.
 There are also employment laws which govern overtime rates (typically applying to hourly workers only and not professionals), minimum wage (around $10-$15/hr CAD depending on province), working conditions, severance, leave of absences, termination notice, and dismissal.

-Employment laws are governed provincially and can, therefore, differ province to province.
+Employment laws are governed provincially and can, therefore, differ from province to province.
 However, taxes are collected nationally (except for Quebec which has its own tax arm called Revenu Quebec) through the Canada Revenue Agency (CRA), which is Canada’s equivalent to the IRS.

 Employee Pay and Taxes (Source Deductions)